virtuozzo/cloudscripting-docs/docs/reference/events.md

 - `${event.response.}`:
     - `result` - parameters are absent

-### onAfterLinkDockerNodes
+### onAfterLinkNodes

-The event will be executed after the *linkDockerNodes* action.
+The event will be executed after the *linkNodes* action.
 This event will be run for each linking containers action.
 Obviously, it is provided for Docker containers only.

 **Event Placeholders:**